A Conjugate System for Twisted Araki-Woods von Neumann Algebras of finite dimensional spaces: Introduction

 \section{Introduction}

 The study of operators with the deformed commutation relations

 started with \cite{BS94} by Bo{\.{z}}ejko and Speicher and also independently \cite{JSW93} by Jorgensen, Schmitt and Werner.
-When the operator $T\in B(\RR^d \otimes \RR^d)$ with the matrix coefficients $ t^{i\,r}_{j\,s} = \langle e_i\otimes e_r,T(e_j\otimes e_s) \rangle $ (called the twist operator) is self-adjoint, satisfying the braided relation (Yang-Baxter relation) and has norm $\|T\|\leq 1$, \cite{BS94}\cite{JSW93} shows that the deformed commutation relations can be realized by the creation and annihilation operators on the $ T $-twisted Fock space $ \FF_T(\CC^d) $.
+When the operator $T\in B(\RR^d \otimes \RR^d)$ with the matrix coefficients $ t^{i\,r}_{j\,s} = \langle e_i\otimes e_r,T(e_j\otimes e_s) \rangle $ (called the twist operator) is self-adjoint, satisfying the braided relation (Yang-Baxter relation) and has norm $\|T\|\leq 1$, \cite{BS94} shows that the deformed commutation relations can be realized by the creation and annihilation operators on the $ T $-twisted Fock space $ \FF_T(\CC^d) $.
 The von Neumann algebra $ \mathcal{L}_{T}(\RR^d )$ generated by the self-adjoint operators $ X_i:= a_i+a^*_i $ on $ \FF_T(\CC^d) $ is called the $T$-twisted (or Yang-Baxter deformed) Gaussian algebra, which could be seen as a deformation of the free Gaussian algebras (or free group factors) for which $ T=0 $.
 When the twist $ T $ is the $q$-scaled tensor flip $T=qF$ with $-1<q<1$, then $ \mathcal{L}_{qF}(\RR^d)$ is the $q$-Gaussian algebra.

 In \cite{dL22}, da Silva and Lechner generalized the above construction to the quasi-free cases, namely, we can replace $\RR^d$ (or in general a real Hilbert space $H_\RR$) by a nontrivial standard subspace $ H\subset \HH $ of a complex Hilbert space $ \HH $.
-The corresponding von Neumann algebra $ \mathcal{L}_T(H) $ is then called the $T$-twisted Araki-Woods von Neumann algebra since it is a deformation of the Araki-Woods algebra ($T = -F$) and the free Araki-Woods algebra \cite{shlyakhtenko1997free} ($T=0$).
+The corresponding von Neumann algebra $ \mathcal{L}_T(H) $ is then called the $T$-twisted Araki-Woods von Neumann algebra since it is a deformation of the free Araki-Woods algebra \cite{shlyakhtenko1997free} ($T=0$) which is an analogy of the Araki-Woods factors ($T = -F$).

 It is shown in \cite{dL22} that, a natural assumption to put on the twist $T$ is \begin{enumerate}[a)] \item $T$ is compatible with the modular operator $ \Delta_H $ in the sense that $ [T,\Delta_H^{it}\otimes \Delta_H^{it}] = 0 $ for all $t\in \RR$, \item $ T $ is braided (satisfies the Yang-Baxter equation), \item $T$ satisfies a KMS type condition called crossing symmetry (see Definition \ref{crossing symmetry 1}). \end{enumerate} In fact, the vacuum state is separating for $ \mathcal{L}_T(H) $ with compatible $T$ if and only if $ T $ is braided and crossing symmetric.
 Under those assumptions, the modular data of the vacuum vector can be shown to be exactly the second quantization of the original modular data of $H\subset \HH$.
 For the tracial case (i.e. when $\HH$ is the complexification of $H=H_\RR$), the crossing symmetric condition becomes the cyclic relation $ t^{i\,r}_{j\,s} = t^{r\,s}_{i\,j} $ which already appeared in \cite{BS94}.
 When assuming that $ T $ is braided, this condition is also equivalent to the vacuum state being tracial.